Last updated: September 2017

-In order to be displayed on Topten, vacuum cleaners must meet the following criteria, as declared on the the EU Energy Label:
+In order to be displayed on Topten, vacuum cleaners must meet the following criteria:

 - Energy efficiency class A or better